aya49/202105_sfu_cmpt_127/README.md

 Course outline: [D100](http://www.sfu.ca/outlines.html?2021/summer/cmpt/127/d100), [D200](http://www.sfu.ca/outlines.html?2021/summer/cmpt/127/d200), [D300](http://www.sfu.ca/outlines.html?2021/summer/cmpt/127/d300)
 # Announcements

+**2021-06-01**: Quiz 01 next Tuesday 2021-06-08 @ Canvas!
+- Duration: the quiz will be 1 continuous hour.
+- You can choose to do this 1 continuous hour whenever in the designated 24 hour period next Tuesday 08:30am to the next day next Wednesday 08:30am.
+- Content: the quiz will cover lab 01 and assignment 01.
+- Format: multiple answers and coding questions (make sure you leave ENOUGH TIME for the coding question, it can be long).

 **2021-05-25**: the Makefiles for [lab 01](./labs/01) and [assignment 01](./assignments/01) have been updated and uploaded to their respective pages; please RE-DOWNLOAD the files or copy the contents over to your local files!

 **2021-05-20**: Lecture recordings are posted in the schedule below and to the top of the associated lab page!